Facts About Haiti Language Translation English

 Haiti:

 Haiti is a country in the Caribbean.
 It has a population of 11.4 million.
 It shares its borders with the Dominican Republic.
 The island where Haiti and the Dominican Republic are located was inhabited by the indigenous Taíno people.
 The first European settlement in the Americas was founded in La Navidad, which is the northeastern coast of Haiti today.
 Although the island was initially controlled by the Spanish, it ultimately went under French rule.
-The French brought over African slaves to the island and made them work on the sugar plantations of Haiti.
+The French brought African slaves to the island and made them work on the sugar plantations of Haiti.
 Later, it was a slave revolt that won Haiti its independence.

 Haitian Creole:

-There are two official languages in Haiti, French and Haitian Creole.
-The latter was created by the African slaves who formed it to communicate with the French.
+There are two official languages in Haiti: French and Haitian Creole.
+The latter was created by the African slaves, who formed it to communicate with the French.
 Haitian Creole is a mixture of the Standard French language and various West African languages.
 For a long time, it was considered an inferior language.
 Standard French was used as the language of instruction.
 It was also the preferred language of government agencies.
-The attitude towards the creole began to change in the late 20th century.
+The attitude towards the Creole began to change in the late 20th century.
 Today, it is the mother tongue of the majority of Haitians.
 It has been influenced by other languages of the region including Spanish, English, and Portuguese.

 Haitian Creole is not mutually intelligible with Standard French.
 It has its own unique grammar.
 The Haitian Creole Language is written in the Latin alphabet.
 It is a recognized minority language in the Bahamas, Cuba, and Dominican Republic.
 The language is also spoken in the United States and Canada by Haitians who have immigrated to these countries.
 It is an important part of Haitian culture.
 Standard French is seen as a legacy of colonialism.
-But the creole of French is what the Haitians can call their own language.
+But the Creole of French is what the Haitians can call their own language.

 Haitian Creole English Translation